jmstrouse/Joshua_Challenge/README.md

 - Create and place the static content.
 - Install, configure and start a Nginx server.
 - Verify server configuration.

+### Improvements

+- Add configuration of server to properly implement HTTPS.
+Add test for HTTPS handling.
+- Add configuration for redirection from HTTP to HTTPS.
+Add testing for redirection.
+- Add configuration of passwords, ports, etc to secure server.
+Add testing of the configuration.

 ## Coding **(COMPLETE)**